Waterlight Initiative Put Smile On Faces Of Over 500 Widows

 By SOLOMON NDA-ISAIAH

-The founder of Waterlight Save Initiative, Engr Prince Ero Ibhafidon put smiles on the faces of over 500 widows by providing them with bags of rice, cooking oil , cooking utensils and drinks for the Christmas and New year celebration.He also visited the Orphanage homes and provided sleeping items and food stuffs, in order to make the season a remarkable one for them all.
+The founder of Waterlight Save Initiative, Engr.
+Prince Ero Ibhafidon has showered love to over 500 widows by giving them bags of rice, cooking oil , cooking utensils and drinks for the Christmas and New year celebrations respectively.

+He also visited the Orphanage homes and donated sleeping items and food stuffs, in order to make the season a remarkable one for all.

 In as much as poverty can’t be totally eradicated in Africa , Waterlight save initiative can help ameliorate the plight of the poor masses.